 - Irreproachable technical skills.
 Your team should look up to you as a mentor.

-- At least two years of experience leading an infrastructure team with complex challenges.
+- At least two years of experience as an engineering manager of productive, high-performing teams.

 - Terrific communication skills.
 You understand how to lead by setting context.

 - Bonus: You were hired as a manager/lead on your last team, and not simply promoted from within the ranks.

 You absolutely do not need experience with all of these, but we thought you might be curious.